jeon11/academic-kickstart/content/home/experience.md

   date_start = "2020-06-01"
   date_end = "2020-09-01"
   description = """
-  • Ideated new features based on user stories generated from surveys and interviews with two cancer patients and four cancer survivors
+  • Ideated new features based on user stories prioritized from surveys and qualitative interviews with 6 cancer patients and survivors

-  • Validated prototype iterations through expert evaluations and concept-testing with eight users including clinicians and patients
+  • Validated prototype iterations through expert evaluations and concept-testing with 8 users including clinicians and patients

   • Collaborated with an internationally-distributed, cross-functional team of researchers, designers, and a product manager to improve patients’ symptom management and engagement with the health tracker

-  • Evangelized the impact of research by presenting findings to the leaders

   **Skills:** qualitative research, interview, survey, concept-testing, expert evaluations, Figma
   """